zammad/zammad-org/src/sr/documentation/use/faq.md

 ### How to get notified for ticket changes?

-Adjust the [notification settings in your profile](manage-profile#notifications).
+Adjust the [notification settings in your profile](user-profile#notifications).
 You can distinguish between the action (e.g. ticket creation), the notification channel (email and/or browser), your relation to the ticket (e.g. if you are the owner) and limit the notifications to a specific group.

 ### Why is the ticket open again?
 I closed it already